-- Sorority recruitment is a formal process for prospective sorority members to meet women of the seven Panhellenic Association chapters at Southeast.
-For prospective new members this is an opportunity to learn about the principles, standards, traditions, and programming of each individual sorority.
+- Sorority recruitment is a formal process for prospective sorority members to meet women of the seven College Panhellenic Council chapters at Southeast.
+For prospective new members, this is an opportunity to learn about the principles, standards, traditions, and programming of each sorority.

 - Formal recruitment begins with prospective new members visiting each chapter on the first day of recruitment, known as Go Greek Night.
-The second round of recruitment, Philanthropy Night, affords the prospective new member the opportunity to discuss with up to six chapters their philanthropy.
+The second round of recruitment, Philanthropy Night, allows the prospective new member to discuss with up to six chapters their philanthropy.
 Sisterhood Night, round three, highlights the many ways sorority women celebrate their sisterhood and their bond of sisterhood for one another.
-During the Sisterhood Night a prospective new member may visit up to four chapters.
-During the final invitational event, Preference Night, a prospective new member may attend up to two chapter events which are more formal in nature.
+During the Sisterhood Night, a prospective new member may visit up to four chapters.
+During the final invitational event, Preference Night, a prospective new member may attend up to two chapter events which are more formal.
 You must register before Formal Recruitment and attend every event during the Formal Recruitment process with excuses only permitted for class and work.
 After the Preference Night event, potential new members rank their choices and the sororities submit a preference list.
 The next day is Bid Day where potential women find out what chapter they will be joining!

 Interfraternity Council (IFC)

 - IFC recruitment week occurs the first two weeks of each semester.
 Recruitment is open to any male student attending Southeast who is in good standing with the University.
-All new and returning Southeast students as well as transfer students must have a 2.5 or higher cumulative grade point average.
+The standard for new and returning Southeast students, as well as transfer students, is a 2.5 or higher cumulative grade point average.
 Chapters will host several individual events during this time for potential members to attend and learn more about a particular fraternity in a more personalized setting.
 Students can register for recruitment by completing the online registration.

 National Pan-Hellenic Council (NPHC)

 - NPHC chapters conduct their membership selection or "membership intake process" independently and at different times, oftentimes in the spring semester.
-Chapters usually conduct interest meetings that are relatively formal in nature.
-Prior to membership, a student must usually provide transcripts and letters of recommendation.
-Attending the individual chapter’s functions is a great way to meet and get to know members of the organizations.
+Chapters usually conduct relatively formal interest meetings.
+Before membership, a student must usually provide transcripts and letters of recommendation.
+Attending the individual chapter’s functions is a great way to meet and get to know members of the organization.
 Most NPHC organizations require a standing college GPA and some require sophomore standing to apply for the intake.